wikimedia/design-codex/README.md

 To run a command in a specific workspace, do the following:

 ```
-# Run the "lint" command in the "vue-components" workspace
+# Run the "build" command in the "vue-components" workspace
-npm run lint --workspace vue-components
+npm run build --workspace vue-components

 # Install a dependency for one workspace
 npm install vite --workspace vue-components --save-dev